See whales and sea lions while kayaking in Patagonia seas.

 Our adventure ends as we drop you off at Trelew airport.

 Note: Order of the activities and the excursions may change due to weather conditions/interests etc. On arrival, the exact itinerary will be set with the guests.

 Activities described (subject to weather conditions), kayak, paddles, communal camping gear & bilingual guides, transfers to Puerto Madryn / Trelew, meals as indicated, entry fees to the Peninsula Valdes Nature Reserve, accommodation on Day 1 and Day 6 (based on double or triple occupancy)

-Any additional meals not mentioned in itinerary, international or domestic flights (we can help to look for these), tips, insurance, personal items and clothing, alcoholic or soft drinks
+Any additional meals not mentioned in itinerary, international or domestic flights (we can help to look for these), sleeping bags (can be hired USD 15/day), tips, insurance, personal items and clothing, alcoholic or soft drinks

 We use a 2-3* eco-lodge in Puerto Piramides as the hotel.